Suo-Teaching-Team/egr-304-spring2026/docs/304/304-ind-04-amplifying-analog-signals/index.md

  > *Cadence:*Follow the instructions for [Packaging Cadence Files for Submission](https://embedded-systems-design.github.io/packaging-cadence-files-for-submission/)

 1. Package your files for submission to Canvas

-## Individual Demonstration of Proficiency

-You must complete the demonstration individually, either in office hours or in class if time permits. **Demonstrations can be done up to the last office hours on the due date noted in Canvas.
-This assignment can not be demonstrated on Zoom on Saturdays due to the need for an oscilloscope.**  **No late demonstrations will be accepted**

-1. Properly set oscilloscope display settings on channels 1, 2, and 3.
-1. Properly set oscilloscope measurement settings on channels 1, 2, and 3.
-1. Properly controlled sinusoidal analog signal on channel 1, verified by oscilloscope.
-1. Inverting op-amp: Properly amplified output signal on channel 2, verified by oscilloscope.
-1. Non-Inverting op-amp: Properly amplified output signal on channel 3, verified by oscilloscope.

-**Successful demonstration of Parts 3, 4, and 5 is sufficient for demonstrating all five parts.**

 ## Canvas Submission